begoon/temenos-documentation/jBC_Programmers_Reference_Guide.markdown

 ### COMMAND SYNTAX

-FILEINFO (file.variable, key)
+    FILEINFO(file.variable, key)

-This function is currently limited to return values to determine if the file variable is a valid file descriptor variable.
+This function is currently limited to return values to determine if the file variable is a valid file descriptor variable (so key could only be 0).

-Key Return Status

-01 if file.variable is a valid files variable zero otherwise.
+Returns 1 if file.variable is a valid file variable, zero otherwise.

+### EXAMPLE

+       IF NOT(GETENV('JEDIFILENAME_SYSTEM', FN.SYSTEM)) THEN ABORT
+       OPEN FN.SYSTEM TO F.SYSTEM ELSE NULL
+       OPEN 'SOMENONEXISTENTFILE' TO F.SOMEFILE ELSE NULL
+       CRT FILEINFO(F.SYSTEM, 0)        ;* 1
+       CRT FILEINFO(F.SOMEFILE, 0)      ;* 0

 ## FILELOCK